survivejs/webpack-book/manuscript/02_compared.md

 );
 ```

 Given the configuration is code, you can always hack it if you run into troubles.
-You can wrap existing Node.js packages as Gulp plugins, and so on.
+You can wrap existing Node packages as Gulp plugins, and so on.
 Compared to Grunt, you have a clearer idea of what's going on.
 You still end up writing a lot of boilerplate for casual tasks, though.
 That is where some newer approaches come in.

 T> [webpack-stream](https://www.npmjs.com/package/webpack-stream) allows you to use webpack in a Gulp environment.